10 Black Musicians Who Made Their Voices Heard and Changed the Beat

 Louis became an iconic performer on stage, on albums, and the big screen; his vocals’ gravelly texture is unmistakable, and his influence is incalculable!

-Celebrate Louis Armstrong’s iconic hit, “What a Wonderful World,” by creating a wonderful world of your own with this mosaic Earth craft.
+Kids can celebrate Louis Armstrong’s iconic hit, “What a Wonderful World,” by creating a wonderful world of their own with this mosaic Earth craft.

 3. Miles Davis

 Miles Davis got his first trumpet as a gift in 1935 and began taking lessons.
 He then joined the marching band at East St. Louis Lincoln High School in 1945, where he experienced discrimination due to his race, motivating him to become an even better musician.
 After High School, Miles attended what’s now known as the Juilliard School but dropped out in favor of performing.
 Following this transition, Miles experienced many ups and downs, birthed new music styles, fought various addictions, and built a lasting legacy.